pbeshai/use-query-params/packages/use-query-params/README.md

 The setter takes two arguments `(newQuery, updateType)` where updateType is one of `'pushIn' | 'push' | 'replaceIn' | 'replace'`, defaulting to `'pushIn'`.

+You can override options from the QueryParamProvider with the options argument.
+See [QueryParamOptions](#queryparamoptions) for details.

 **Example**